Vadskye/Rise/docs/standard_effects.md

   * r1 condition with r3 crit-only condition in std range
   * Deal std in long range
 * AOE:
+  * r1 condition until eonr or r1 condition on crit vs enemies in Medium radius in std range
   * Deal std -1d to all within Med/10 line from you
   * Deal std -1d to all within Med cone from you
   * Deal std -1d to enemies within Small radius from you